 - Partner

-Nicholas Bauman is a trial court litigator whose practice focuses on legal malpractice and commercial litigation, including disputes within companies, breach of contract, business torts, breach of fiduciary duty, and bankruptcy proceedings.
-Nicholas has experience in a variety of ...
+Nick Bauman is a trial court litigator whose practice focuses on commercial litigation, including partnership disputes, real estate litigation, contract disputes, business torts, and bankruptcy proceedings.
+Nick has experience in a variety of industries, including real estate ...

 About This Blog